Discover what happened on May 22 in history, along with notable events that shaped television, technology, music, and Michigan history.

 2004 – The town of Hallam, NE, was wiped out by a powerful F4 tornado which killed one resident and became the widest tornado on record at 2.5 miles wide.
 That record wouldn’t be broken until the El Reno tornado on May 31st, 2013.

 2011 – The Grand Rapids LipDub was filmed.
 Over 5,000 people participated and most of downtown Grand Rapids was shut down to film the video, which featured a parade, a wedding, and helicopter take offs — all planned out precisely.
 It was the largest LipDub video to date.
 You can watch the video here.
-The video has almost 6 million views on YouTube.
+The video has 6 million views on YouTube.

 2011 – Joplin, MO was struck by an EF5 tornado that wiped out about 8,000 houses, 18,000 cars, and 450 businesses were destroyed and at least 160 lives were lost in its wake.
 It caused $2.8 billion in damages — the costliest and seventh deadliest single tornado in U.S. history.